steunix/passweaver-api/docs/index.md

 ## Authentication

-Users can authenticate by local user password or LDAP/Active directory, depending of its config; PassWeaver uses signed JWTs to keep track of user id between calls, there is no persistent session handling.
+Users can authenticate by local user password or LDAP/Active directory, depending of the user config; PassWeaver uses signed JWTs to keep track of user id between calls, there is no persistent session handling.

+### API keys

+API keys can be created for easier credential handling in case of automated clients.
+An API key is bound to a user, whose authentication method must be 'apikey': this way you can easily manage permissions as you would do for a regular user (assigning it to a group), without the need of exposing proper user password or to disrupt functionalities in case the user changes his password.

+You can create as many API keys you need for a given user and activate/disactivate them at any time.
+They also have an expiration date.

+Signing in with an API key will result in a regular JWT.

 ## Encryption